 Xtreme13 has struck again, and our second Adventure was Scuba Diving.
 We purchased a Living Social deal last year and thought this would be fun to do.
 While it wasn’t as easy as I thought (we’ll discuss in a minute) it was well worth the $20 spent.
+The scuba diving team has some fantastic scuba gear from https://seasideplanet.com/best-air-integrated-dive-computers/ and so the learning curve was actually okay and I got the hang of it in the end.
 Living Social/Groupon/Google offers are great ways to try new adventures for a small amount of money.

 We trained at the Chesapeake Underwater Scuba place in Annapolis Maryland.
 This is a small little place that has likely been around for a really long time.
 The class is scheduled for groups of 10.
 We were a party of 6 that became a party of 9 when we befriended the other 3 girls that were there for class.
 We spent about an hour going over equipment, safety procedures, and the 101 of scuba diving and then watched a video.
 What I did learn about Scuba Diving is it involves a lot of science & math.
 You have to know how much air you need vs. how deep you are going vs. time.
 You also need to know and understand how the lungs work and to make sure you are breathing correctly, to make sure you aren’t holding your breath (which you do naturally when in the water) and you have to make sure you don’t come up too fast.
 Is your head spinning yet?
 Oh did I mention that you have various scuba suits that are best suited for the types of water, temperature, needs for safety and warmth.
 Why do people scuba dive again?